 D. STARK VIOLATION

 The Stark law, 42 U.S.C. § 1395nn, is also known as the Physician Self-Referral Law.
-If a physician (or immediate family member) has a direct or indirect financial relationship (ownership or compensation) with an entity that provides any of certain designated health services (“DHS”), the physician cannot refer patients to the entity for DHS and the entity cannot submit a claim to Medicare for such DHS unless the financial arrangement fits in a statutory or regulatory exception.
+If a physician (or immediate family member) has a direct or indirect financial relationship (ownership or compensation) with an entity that provides any of the certain designated health services (“DHS”), the physician cannot refer patients to the entity for DHS.
+The entity likewise cannot submit a claim to Medicare for such DHS unless the financial arrangement fits in a statutory or regulatory exception.

 The Medicare and Medicaid programs depend on physicians and other healthcare professionals to exercise independent judgment in the best interests of patients.
 Financial incentives tied to referrals have a tendency to corrupt the healthcare delivery system in ways that harm federal programs and their beneficiaries.
 Corruption of medical decision-making can result when a physician refers a patient to a provider on the basis of the physician’s financial self-interest, instead of the patient’s best interests.